What Does the USVI Permitting Process Actually Look Like?

 The projects that lose the most time arrive at permitting underprepared — incomplete submissions, structural drawings that don't coordinate with the architecture, surveys that predate significant site work, or engineers whose USVI registration isn't confirmed.
 These are not edge cases.
 The fix is the same in every instance: engage the right team early, get the full document set right before submission, and don't treat permitting as something to sort out once the design is done.

 Permitting in the USVI is not an obstacle course — it's a process with clear requirements that rewards preparation and punishes shortcuts.
-The two-permit structure, the document requirements, the structural engineering mandate, the VIBEALS registration requirement — none of this is unreasonable given what's being built and where.
+The two-permit structure, the document requirements, the structural engineering mandate, the VIBEALS registration requirement, the 120-day commencement window, the Certificate of Occupancy at the end — none of this is unreasonable given what's being built and where.
 The delays that frustrate homeowners and investors almost never originate inside DPNR.
 They originate in an incomplete submission, a team assembled too late, or a budget that didn't account for what a compliant CD set actually requires.
 Get those things right at the start, and the process is manageable.

 If you're planning a build in the USVI, Office Hours is a good starting point — a focused consultation before you commit to anything.